shaneo05/Oversight/README.md

 # Installation

-Installatino instructions can be found through accessing the following link.
+Installation instructions can be found through accessing the following link.

 # Examples